 Historical Notes for this Recipe:

-This casserole recipe with all the flavors of stuffed cabbage was posted in 2019.
-It was last updated with more information in 2024.
+This casserole recipe with all the flavors of stuffed cabbage was posted in 2019, and I’ve made it many times since then.
+It was last updated with more information in 2026.

 Pinterest image of Low-Carb Deconstructed Stuffed Cabbage Casserole